swiftcynic/inovus.ai/README.md

 ### Keystatic CMS

-Inovus.AI uses Keystatic CMS for content management.
+Inovus.ai uses Keystatic CMS for content management.
 You can edit content through the Keystatic web interface and store it in either your local file system or a GitHub repository

 #### Accessing Keystatic Admin UI